osarana/CHIP8/README.md

 ![CHIP-8 Emulator Demo](demo.gif)

-A high-quality CHIP-8 emulator written in [programming language] that allows you to relive the classic era of retro gaming.
-Emulate, play, and even program your own games for this iconic 8-bit virtual machine.
+A high-quality CHIP-8 emulator written in C. Includes the SDL2 development library to allow for graphics, input, sound, and timer support.

 ## Table of Contents